 Parchment paper and coffee filters could be substituted for blotting paper.

 - Repeat for as many layers as needed.

 - Place the entire packet into your flower press.

-If you’re looking for a simpler way to preserve and display the flowers from your bouquet, pressing them would be a great choice.
+If you’re looking for an easier way to preserve and display the flowers from your bouquet, pressing them would be a great choice.
 Get started by gathering your materials.
-There are a couple of ways to press flowers.
-For both you’ll need:
+There are a couple of ways of pressing flowers.
+For both, you’ll need: